 30-year mortgage rates

-The average interest rate on a 30-year fixed-rate mortgage was unchanged last week at 2.87%, lending giant Freddie Mac reported on Thursday.
+The current average rate on a 30-year fixed-rate mortgage is 2.80%, mortgage giant Freddie Mac reported on Thursday.
 That’s only a shade higher than it was a week earlier, when the average was 2.78%.

 15-year mortgage rates

 The average rate on a 15-year fixed-rate mortgage fell from 2.12% to 2.10% last week — a new all-time low in the Freddie Mac survey, which goes back 50 years.

 A year ago, the average rate on a 15-year was 2.51%.
 It averaged a whopping 3.39% in 2019.